MariosNT/FRB_GW_association_cosmo/README.md

 * `Notebooks/`: Contains the primary Jupyter Notebooks or Python scripts for reproducing the main results and figures.
   * `FRB_cosmo/`: Codes for constraining cosmological parameters (such as the Hubble constant $H_0$) using the 117 localized FRB samples (Paper A).
   * `GWs_FRB_cosmo/`: The general pipeline for analyzing joint GW-FRB association events under different detector configurations and $DM_{\rm diff}$ PDFs (Paper B).
-  * `Realistic_sources/`: Notebooks dedicated to generating and analyzing GW mock events and realistic source simulations.
+  * `Realistic_sources/`: Notebooks dedicated to analyzing realistic source simulations.
 * `Data/`: Contains the observational data and catalogs used in this study, including the 117 localized FRB sample catalog (`./Data/FRB_data/FRB_new.csv`).
 * `Python_scripts/`: Core modules, helper functions, and auxiliary scripts supporting the calculations in the Jupyter Notebooks.